 - The first UMBC Meyerhoff Scholar selected from South Carolina

-- Acceptance into such highly selective colleges as Amherst College, Williams College, Pomona College, Washington and Lee, Swarthmore, Duke, Vanderbilt, Georgia Tech, Davidson, UNC-Chapel Hill, Wake Forest, Cornell, Emory, Kings College of London
+- Acceptance into such highly selective colleges as Princeton, Amherst College, Williams College, Pomona College, Washington and Lee, Swarthmore, Duke, Vanderbilt, Georgia Tech, Davidson, UNC-Chapel Hill, Wake Forest, Cornell, Emory, Kings College of London

-- Invitations to highly selective diversity weekends at Amherst, Williams, and Swarthmore
+- Invitations to highly selective diversity weekends at Amherst, Williams, Washington and Lee, and Swarthmore

 - Acceptance into colleges where students have been able to earn their way into full scholarships such as Tennessee State, Howard, Honors College at Claflin University, Spelman, and Morehouse

-- Full scholarships to such HBCUs as Xavier (LA), FAMU, and Howard
+- Full scholarships to such HBCUs as Xavier (LA), FAMU, Tennessee, Dillard, and Howard

-- Students who are successfully pursuing STEM-related disciplines at such institutions as Xavier (LA), Spelman, Winston-Salem State, UGA, Mercer, UMBC, Claflin, and Georgia Tech
+- Students who are successfully pursuing STEM-related disciplines at such institutions as Xavier (LA), Spelman, Dillard, Williams, Winston-Salem State, UGA, Mercer, UMBC, Claflin, and Georgia Tech

 - Students who have successfully attained their undergraduate degrees and are now attending graduate, law, and medical schools

-Making the 'right college choice' and finding the right college 'fit' can have a huge impact on degree attainment and the amount of student loan debt.
+Making the 'right college choice' and finding the right college 'fit' can have a huge impact on on-time degree attainment and the amount of student loan debt.
 Each year, our students provide testimony to our success through their involvement on our annual College Discussion Panel, hosted each December during students’ first semester break.
 Our panelists share their experiences and provide important insight into their journey regarding their college choice, financial aid, and campus experiences.